Lake Solano

 Lake Solano is a reservoir formed by Putah Diversion Dam impounding Putah Creek, located in the Vaca Mountains within Yolo County and northern Solano County, California.

 The California Office of Environmental Health Hazard Assessment has issued a safe eating advisory for any fish caught in Putah Creak including Lake Solano due to elevated levels of mercury.

 Geography

 The reservoir is 1.5 mi long with a capacity of 750 acre-feet.
 It serves to divert water into the Putah South Canal to supply agricultural and urban users.
 It is 6 mi downstream from Monticello Dam, also on Putah Creek.
 The city of Winters is 5.3 mi downstream from the Putah Diversion Dam in the western Sacramento Valley.

+Climate

+This region experiences hot and dry summers, with some average monthly temperatures above 71.6 °F (22.0 °C).
+According to the Köppen Climate Classification system, Lake Solano has a hot-summer Mediterranean climate, abbreviated Csa on climate maps.